 Dice Throne was originally a competitive dice battling game based on the yahtzee three roll mechanism to activate character abilities and wear down your opponent.
 The adventures box is a co-operative expansion upgrade that turns it into a dungeon crawl experience with minions and boss battles, wrapped together by a simple campaign to beat four bosses.

-This core of the game revolves around your chosen character, who have beautifully drawn boards which show their abilities you can trigger by rolling five dice, looking for combinations of symbols such as swords, hearts and explosions and numbers from which you can build straights.
-These skill combinations are further supplemented with a unique card deck for your hero which will enable you to manipulate the dice rolls or alternatively inflict and remove status conditions during your battles.
+The core of the game revolves around your chosen character, who have beautifully drawn boards which show their various abilities.
+These can be triggered by rolling five dice, looking for combinations of symbols such as swords, hearts and explosions or numbers from which you can build straights.
+These board located skill combinations are further supplemented with a unique card deck for your hero, which will enable you to take extra actions such as manipulate the dice rolls, upgrade your board abilities or inflict and remove status conditions during your battles.

-The adventure game has a campaign over eight rounds to battle through a portal or dungeon crawl fighting minions, followed by one of four bosses in turn.
+The adventure game has a campaign over eight rounds to battle through progressively more difficult dungeon crawl style portals, fighting minions, with each one followed by one of four bosses in turn.
 After each game you will be able to buy new loot cards that you have collected to enhance your card deck, thus slowly increasing your gameplay strength as you progress to higher portal and boss levels.
 It works really nicely, and the alternating games of dungeon crawling and boss fights break up the play and provide different gameplay experiences.

-The game can be considered a little repetitive in its three stage dice rolling aspect, you are repeating the same process, however the card elements and status effects add enough depth to keep you thinking strategically.
-It is also not an easy game to beat by any means, so it does offer a challenge, but its easy mechanics and really fun dice rolling make it a great experience.
-The campaign ties things together but is not story led and the end points system does not really interest me overly much, although beating the game is tough enough to become the only challenge i need anyway.
+The game can be considered a little repetitive in its three stage dice rolling aspect, as you are repeating the same process, however the card decks and status effects add enough depth to keep you thinking strategically.
+It is also not an easy game to beat by any means, so it does offer a challenge, but its easy to play mechanics and really fun dice rolling make it a great experience.
+The campaign ties things together, but is not story led, and there is a points system to compare how well you completed it, but this was not really of interest to me overly much, as beating the game is tough enough to become the only challenge i need anyway.
 It is not a full on brain burning game and has quick set up which in reality means that i am likely to play it more often than my more complex ones.
-It is simply a fun experience solo or co-operatively, and it does outshines other similar dice rolling battling games i have tried such as King of Tokyo, Roll Player or One Deck Dungeon.
+It is simply a fun experience solo or co-operatively, and it does outshine other similar dice rolling battling games i have tried such as King of Tokyo, Roll Player or One Deck Dungeon.

 There are expansions you can add to enhance or change the gameplay (my additions highlighted green = own, blue = part owned, red = not purchased) :

 This review is of course based on owning the expansion Adventure box, but note it is not a stand alone product as such, and you will need at least one hero pack of two characters to play it.
-If you already have characters from the original competitive battle game, just two will suffice, then adding the co-operative adventures comes with a high recommendation.
+If you already have characters from the original competitive battle game, then adding the co-operative adventures comes with a very high recommendation.